Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Background and Motivation

 \subsection{Toward Unified Protocols}

-To mitigate the overheads, prior research has proposed various optimizations designed to reduce communication overhead in distributed protocols.
-These strategies include leveraging inconsistent replication and delegate ordering to an asynchronous layer (e.g., TAPIR~\cite{zhang_tapir_2018}), decoupling replication from atomic commitment (e.g., Ocean Vista~\cite{fanOceanVistaGossipbased2019}), and consolidating distinct protocol phases to minimize communication rounds (e.g., Janus~\cite{mu_consolidating_2016} and the C\&C framework~\cite{maiyyaCNC2019}).
+To mitigate the overheads, prior research has proposed various optimizations designed to reduce communication overhead in distributed protocols, including the sharded primary-back up pattern.
+These strategies include leveraging inconsistent replication and delegating ordering to an asynchronous layer (e.g., TAPIR~\cite{zhang_tapir_2018}), decoupling replication from atomic commitment (e.g., Ocean Vista~\cite{fanOceanVistaGossipbased2019}), and consolidating distinct protocol phases to minimize communication rounds (e.g., Janus~\cite{mu_consolidating_2016} and the C\&C framework~\cite{maiyyaCNC2019}).

 More recently, \textit{deterministic concurrency control} systems, such as Calvin~\cite{thomsonCalvinFastDistributed2012} and Aria~\cite{luAriaFastPractical2020}, have adopted the strategy of replicating transaction \textit{inputs} rather than the resulting states.
 In this paradigm, replicas execute transactions independently but adhere to a deterministic order.
-This approach eliminates the need for distributed atomic commitment and concurrency control, as the pre-established ordering guarantees serializability.
+This approach eliminates the need for distributed atomic commitment and concurrency control, as the pre-established ordering guarantees serializability and consistency.
 By amortizing the coordination overhead across batches of transactions, these systems achieve high scalability.
 However, this comes at the cost of the inability to support interactive transactions and the complexity in agreeing on the commit point for each batch of transactions.